-- Physician (MD)

-- Nurse Practitioner (NP)

-- Physician Assistant (PA)

-- Psychologist (PhD or Psy.D.)

-- Social Worker (LMSW, LCSW)

-- Licensed Marriage and Family Therapist (LMFT)

-- Licensed Mental Health Clinician (LMHC)

-- 2) Personal Leaves: A student may take a personal leave if they wish.
+- b) Returning to the College after a Medical Leave: Students seeking to return to the College after medical leave must complete the Return from Medical Leave application, which will be evaluated by the Office of Academic Advising and the CAS in conjunction with other campus offices, which may include Student Academic Services, Health Services, Residential Life, the Dean of Students' Office, and the Counseling Center.
+Students must demonstrate that they are well enough to return to their studies, and must present both documentation from their clinical providers in support of their return to Skidmore and an academic plan that they will follow upon return to the college. - 2) Personal Leaves: A student may take a personal leave if they wish.
 Students who take a personal leave after the drop deadline are assigned a grade of L for all of the courses on their transcript for that semester, unless a course grade has been recorded by the Registrar's Office.
 The deadline to take a personal leave aligns with the last day of course withdrawals in accordance with the academic calendar.
 Students who wish to take a personal leave after the deadline must submit a petition to the CAS.
 Students may also request a personal leave for full-time study at institutions that are not available through Skidmore's established portfolio of approved domestic off-campus study programs (i.e., Washington Semester, Semester in Environmental Science at Woods Hole, etc.).